v4nn4/v4nn4.github.io/content/posts/learning-addition/index.md

 ## Observations

-- The initial learning rate plays a big role in speeding convergence.
-I haven't found a good rule of thumb for changing it when increasing or decreasing model size
+- The initial learning rate heavily influences convergence speed.
+I haven’t yet found a robust heuristic for scaling it with model size.
-- Using the approximative score as a guide for the scheduler was a good call as it is smoother than the exact score.
-I used the `ReduceLROnPlateau` scheduler without too much thinking, and I see now that nanogpt used a custom [`get_lr`](https://github.com/karpathy/nanoGPT/blob/master/train.py#L231) function, so there is definitely something to study there
+- Using the approximative score for the learning rate scheduler was effective, as it’s smoother than the exact score.
+If the learning rate decreases too fast, the model gets stuck and stops learning.
-- Small models are dependent to the random seed, sometimes they learn quickly sometimes not at all.
-I trained an even smaller model with $d_{\textrm{model}} =32, N = h = 1$ to about 80% exact score, but not consistently.
-Having a single attention matrix would be great for visualization!
+- Small models are highly sensitive to random seeds, sometimes learning quickly, sometimes failing entirely.

 ## Final Thoughts

-I spent way too much time on this that I originally thought I would, but it was totally worth it!
-Huge thank you to Andrej for his amzing tutorials.
-Here are some of the things I would like to investigate next:
+I spent far more time on this project than anticipated, but it was absolutely worth it!
+Huge thanks to [@karpathy](https://x.com/karpathy?lang=fr) for his amazing tutorials.
+Here’s what I’d like to explore next:

-- Read some papers about learning rate scheduling.
-After seeing the nanogpt implementation (cosine with warmup), it seems my understanding was too basic
+- Learn more about learning rate scheduling.
+The current nanogpt implementation (cosine with warmup) caught my attention.
-- Review litterature on position encodings.
-Addition is cmmmutative, which makes me think that the absolute position encoding might not be the best idea
+- Research position encodings further.
+Addition is commutative, which makes absolute position encoding potentially suboptimal.
-- Use [outlines](https://github.com/dottxt-ai/outlines) for constrained generation in my next LLM project
+- Use [outlines](https://github.com/dottxt-ai/outlines) for constrained generation in future LLM projects.

 That will be all for today 🙏.